Date: December 9, 2017

 - Rain or shine, the event will go on, so dress accordingly.
 Be sure to bring sunscreen.

-- Light refreshments will be served following the walk.
-We recommend that you hydrate well before the walk.
+- Light refreshments will be served following the walk including water, snack bars and fruit.
+We recommend that you hydrate well before the walk and bring a lunch.

 Directions & Parking

 Use the main park entrance for directions: Indian School Rd, between 7th Street and Central Avenue.
-The event will be located behind “Memorial Hall.”
-Use the 3rd Ave entrance into the park.
+The event will be located behind “Memorial Hall,” on the South side of the park .

-Parking at the site is limited and available on a first come first served basis.
+Parking at the site is limited and available on a first come first served basis, including the handicapped spots.
 We recommend arriving early to secure your spot.
 Several parking lots within the park are available.
 Overflow parking will be available at the VA Medical Center Parking Garage.
 For additional parking, use the west park entrance off Central Avenue.

 A drop of will be available for handicapped individuals.